- Digital Marketing Services

 I’ll break down each stage with three real-world examples—one for need-based services, one for want-based services, and one for e-commerce purchases.
 Let’s pretend our consumer is Karen, a 35-year-old homeowner with two small children.

 - First, Karen realizes it’s cold in her house.
-She checks the vents and there’s no heat coming out – Awareness
+She checks the vents, and there’s no heat coming out.
+This is the second time it’s happened this winter – Awareness

-- Then, Karen Googles “furnace isn’t working” – Consideration
+- Then, Karen Googles “furnace keeps breaking” – Consideration

-- Karen heads to Facebook to ask for recommendations for an HVAC company – Awareness
+- Karen heads to Nextdoor to ask her neighbors for recommendations for a furnace replacement company – Awareness

 - Karen takes her recommendations and Googles each company’s reviews, services, and hours – Consideration

-- Karen narrows down her choices and returns to Facebook for recommendations and input from her friends who have used those top companies – Consideration
+- Karen narrows down her choices and heads to Facebook to ask for recommendations and input from her friends who have used those top companies – Consideration

-- After her furnace is fixed, Karen raves about the company on social media, and after she’s prompted from an email leaves a review on Google – Loyalty loop
+- After her new furnace is installed, Karen raves on social media about how polite, clean, and respectful the installation techs were, and after she’s prompted from an email leaves a review on Google – Loyalty loop

 - Karen’s family starts sneezing in the spring.
 Karen saw a blog on Facebook about how dirty ducts can cause sneezing.
 When she sees a discount from the company for air duct cleaning in an email newsletter she clicks on the special and follows a shortened loop to get her air ducts cleaned – Awareness, Consideration, Purchase, and Loyalty loop